ThFriedrich/riCOM_cpp/Readme.md

 ## Running the program
 ### Running in Live mode with Quantum Detector MerlinEM camera
 To send instructions to the camera a python scipt is executed internally, which relies on the [Merlin Interface package](https://gitlab.com/tfriedrich/merlin_interface).
 It is a submodule of this repository, but it can also be manually downloaded.
+The file [merlin_interface.py](https://gitlab.com/tfriedrich/merlin_interface/-/blob/master/merlin_interface/merlin_interface.py) should be placed in the same directory as the RICOM executable.

 ### Running example files
 A set of compatible example datasets are provided in an open data repository on [Zenodo](https://zenodo.org/record/5572123#.YbHNzNso9hF).